lawrencedizon/iOS-Development/Dicee-iOS13/README.md

 # Dicee

-I completed this tutorial I learned from Angela Yu's <b>iOS 13 and Swift 5</b> course from Udemy.

 ## Complete Dice Roll Application

 I made a Las Vegas dice app.
 You can make the die roll at the press of a button or by shaking your phone.